erlef/security-wg/docs/aegis/index.md

 Achieving the objectives and milestones on our roadmap requires external funding.
 We welcome contributions in various forms.
 If you’d like to support this initiative, please contact us at [sponsorship@erlef.org](mailto:sponsorship@erlef.org).
-Sponsorship can be provided through:
+Support can be provided through:

 1. **Financial Contributions**
     - Directly fund key activities such as security audits, engineering work,